AishiniB/C12_Movie_Recommender/README.md

 # Movie Recommendation System

-## What and Why

-1. **Recommendation Systems**: In the digital era, recommendation systems play a crucial role in enhancing user experiences by providing personalized and relevant suggestions, thereby increasing user engagement.

-2. **Project Objective**: This project aimed to develop a comprehensive movie recommendation system utilizing various algorithms, including simple recommenders, content-based recommenders, collaborative filtering, and a hybrid approach.

-3. **Techniques Used**: By combining different recommendation techniques, the system offered diverse and personalized movie suggestions tailored to individual user preferences and tastes.
+The project aimed to enhance user experiences through a comprehensive movie recommendation system.
+It utilized various algorithms, including simple recommenders, content-based recommenders, collaborative filtering, and hybrids, to offer personalized movie suggestions tailored to individual preferences.
+Ensembling these algorithms leveraged their strengths to deliver more accurate recommendations, ultimately boosting user satisfaction and engagement in the digital era.

-4. **Advantages of Ensemble**: Ensembling multiple recommendation algorithms allowed leveraging their strengths, resulting in more accurate and relevant movie recommendations.
-This approach ultimately enhanced user satisfaction and engagement.

 ## Dataset Overview